 Korean Language Program

-The Department of East Asian Studies has been offering Korean language courses since fall of 2018.
-The Korean language program offers four courses from the beginner level (KOR 101 and 102) to the intermediate level (KOR 201 and 202).
+The Department of East Asian Studies has been offering Korean language courses since the fall of 2018.
+The Korean language program offers six courses ranging from elementary level (KOR 101 and 102) to advanced level (KOR 301 and 302).

 Faculty